Laboratory of Molecular Dynamics of the Immune Response

 What are your benefits after you finish the study?

 The area of translational medicine in respect to the immune-related parameters of each individual shall become the driving force of personalized medicine in major diseases.
 Most human health threats originate in abnormal immune reactivity, being either inefficient or excessive.
 Currently, there are new laboratories or institutions starting to study phenotypic changes in organisms and patients using a systems approach.

-It is absolutely essential to provide both research labs and clinical community with access to defined and high-quality binding reagents as tools for biomarker detection.
+It is absolutely essential to provide both the research labs and the clinical community with access to defined and high-quality binding reagents as tools for biomarker detection.
 This is the current hurdle of modern research, which must be solved.

 Your involvement in the laboratory and the experience you gain here is a good basis for your personal scientific career.
-It allows you to apply for top positions in both academic and commercial arena worldwide in the fields of biomedicine, bioinformatics, and biotechnology.
+It allows you to apply for top positions in both the academic and the commercial arena worldwide in the fields of biomedicine, bioinformatics, and biotechnology.

 I accept applications from students, who became interested (more on thesis assignment, see SIS).

 Current PhD students: